 - January 2019: Service and Support Centres will open, for use by a small number of customers who require more support with their application.
 These customers will continue to use the current process until January and the UKIV will issue more information on this process shortly so look out for it.

 Premium Service Appointment Booking

-In order to book the premium service appointment you need to complete the online application (for my ILR I used the new visa immigration website), it will be the last stage of the online application process providing you with three options to submit your application.
-One being the premium service, the type of visa’s this service is offered to are:
+In order to book the premium service appointment, you need to complete the online application (for my ILR I used the new visa immigration website), it will be the last stage of the online application process providing you with two options to submit your application.
+The two options are Standard and Super Priority service and the type of visa’s this service is offered to are:

 - Tier 2 or 4 visa